solo-io/bumblebee/docs/getting_started.md

 ## Write Some Code

+The event struct `event_t` defines the data that is streamed to our ring-buffer map.
-Fill in the event struct, and add fields to log the destination address and process id that attempts to make a connection:
+Let's populate the event struct with some useful data by adding fields to log the destination address and process id that attempts to make a connection:
 ```C
 struct event_t {
 	ipv4_addr daddr;